triyanox/quikc/README.md

 ## Installation

-`quikc` is not framwork specific and can be used in any Node.js application. you can install it by running the following command:
+[@quikc/core](/packages/core) is not framwork specific and can be used in any Node.js application. you can install it by running the following command:

 ```bash